com-480-data-visualization/project-2024-group-era/README.md

 >
 > 4. **Interactive Features:** We plan to integrate innovative interactive elements to further engage users:
 >
->    - **EcoSurvival Game:** A captivating game where participants match endangered animals with their ideal ecological requirements, encompassing food, habitats, and more.
+>    - **EcoSurvival Game:** A captivating game where participants match conservation-challenged animals with their ideal ecological requirements, encompassing food, habitats, and more.
 High scorers will be awarded a certificate of achievement, fostering learning through engaging gameplay.
 >
 >    - **ML EcoForecast:** An interactive machine learning model allowing users to simulate the impact of various conservation actions on species populations, visually demonstrating the potential outcomes of their efforts.
 >